cgbeutler/ToolBachs/README.md

 Scripts to help make life less lame!

 ###br.sh
-Creates a line of `=` signs accross the screen with a red backround.

 Useful for when you need a visual break on the command line.
 (Better than hitting enter a bunch of times...)

+Usage:

+    br [-f fg_color] [-b bg_color] [a label for the bar]

+With no args, it creates a line of `=` signs accross the screen with a red backround.

+added two options and the ability to add a label.

+-f [color] sets the foreground color for the break

+-b [color] sets the background color for the break

+any non-arg things will be turned into a label for the break.
+This makes it easy to search back through the command terminal for stuff.

 ###qsync.sh
 Sets up quick sync stuff that uses `rsync` to keep two directories synced.